-Ménière’s disease is a chronic vestibular (inner ear) disorder with often debilitating symptoms and no known cure.
-Ménière’s disease affects both hearing and balance.
-It is named for the French doctor Prosper Ménière who, in 1861, first identified and described the symptoms of this medical condition.
+Ménière’s Disease is a chronic, incurable inner ear disorder with often debilitating symptoms that affect hearing and balance.
+It is named for French physician Prosper Ménière who, in 1861, first identified and described the symptoms of this medical condition.

 Dizziness as a result of an attack may cause unsteadiness and feelings like the world is moving or spinning.

 Nausea and vomiting occur when one experiences severe dizziness.

 Hearing loss is typically unilateral (in one ear) and fluctuating.
 Patients often also report sensitivity to sound.

 Tinnitus or ringing/buzzing in the ears may result in the absence of sound.

 Diarrhea is possible during attacks, making it important to stay hydrated.

 Uncontrolled eye movements can result because the inner ear affects balance and, in turn, eye movement.
 This may be a jerky eye movement in one or both eyes, side to side, up and down, or in a circular motion.